eugenedakin/MultiScreenResolutionAPI2/README.md

 # MultiScreenResolutionAPI2
 This determines the screen size (width and height) of a Xojo program that moves a window on a screen

+When running a Windows 10 program with Xojo 2020 r1 which uses the new API2 code, determining the screen resolution can be difficult.
+This example uses Windows API declares and Xojo code to retrieve the screen size that the Window1 application is running.

+This was created on Windows 10, Xojo 2020 r1.